 As a Dorset Pilot Project, BehaviourNet is a software platform developed, funded and supported across multiple agencies, bringing together a strong network of partners to deliver a truly unique solution.
-BehaviourNet is a community interest project to benefit the community with social interest at its core.
+BehaviourNet is a community social interest project aimed at benefiting the community as a whole.
 In addition to our current partnerships, we will also be working collaboratively with selected organisations and key interest groups both regionally and nationally, meeting a range of commonly shared objectives.
 These include:

 - Engagement and development with CYP who are, of course, central to the purpose of the platform